SitholeSF/zutari-unity-2023-siziwe/README.md

 ## Usage

--Click on the UI button to load LevelOne scene
+-Click on the UI button on the Main Menu to load LevelOne scene
 - Use the WASD keys to move the cube (W is up, A is left, S is down, and D is right) .
 - Click A to see a blue cube moving left
 - Click D to see a pink cube moving right